Staffordshire Bull Terrier

 (Body shape and physical characteristics)

-- Eye disease: Hereditary cataract (HC); Persistent hyperplastic primary vitreous (PHPV) (severe lesions can cause visual loss) (litter screening)
+- Eye disease: Hereditary cataract (HC); Persistent hyperplastic primary vitreous (PHPV) (litter screening)

 - Hereditary Cataract (HC-HSF4)